saadl27/PuckoPolis/README.md

 - 👉 [Presenting the EPuck2](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/EPuck2-Presenting-the-EPuck2)

 # Part 5 - Git introduction
 Now that we're familiar with the IDE and the robot, there's a final step before we can start coding.
 As a mean to facilitate the reviewing, testing, sharing and saving of code, many developers use a code versioning tool.
 For this course (i.e labs **and miniproject**), we've decided to make use of `git`, which is the most widely used versioning tool.
-Please read through the following wiki page to get familiar with the basic concepts behind `git`.
+Please read through the following wiki page to get familiar with the basic concepts behind `git`.\
+⚠ We will experiment the concepts within this wiki right after, so just read through it for now.
 - 👉 [Introduction to Git](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/Git-Introduction-to-Git)

 To experiment what we've just read, we'll again play with the two repositories created earlier.
 In the terminal `TPIntro1`, enter the following commands and observe what happens after each command in the git tab of the IDE (check out the IDE 👉 [🗔 User Interface](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/IDE-%F0%9F%97%94-User-Interface) wiki page if needed).